heykieran/xl-parse-clj/README.md

 (* (max 1.0 2.0) (eval-range "Sheet1!$A$4"))
 ```

-so, in order tp proceed further, we'll need to both parse the workbook, and provide an implementation for `eval-range` that's aware of the values in the workbook.
+so, in order to proceed further, we'll need to both parse the workbook, and provide an implementation for `eval-range` that's aware of the values in the workbook.

 We'll treat a workbook as a DAG, where the DAG's edges link cells to dependent cells, and also provide a way
 to resolve named ranges to the cells to which they refer.